 Andreas Kuehne . . .

-Having had the unique opportunity to apprentice with Master Thammavong and study with key Chinese medicine professionals around the world, Andreas teaches the complete classical foundations and applications of Chinese medicine.
+Having had the unique opportunity to apprentice with Master Thammavong and study with key Chinese medicine professionals around the world, Andreas teaches a complete classical school of Chinese Medicine foundations and applications.

 As beginners and advanced practitioners, you learn: